11 Signs You Have Too Much Credit Card Debt [+4 Ways to Pay It Off]

 2. You spend more than you earn.

 An integral component of financial stability and wealth generation is making more money than you spend, which allows you to progress toward your life goals.
-In that sense, budgeting is useful since it provides an outline of your financial habits and can shed light on how much debt you can handle.
-But if you’re consistently spending more than you’re earning, or if your credit card bills are routinely high and pushing you beyond your budgetary constraints, that’s a red flag.
+In that sense, budgeting is useful since it provides an outline of your financial habits and can help you determine how much debt you can handle.

 3. You’re unable to save.